tancheng/CGRA-Flow/README.md

 License
 --------------------------------------------------------------------------

-OpenCGRA2 is offered under the terms of the Open Source Initiative BSD 3-Clause License.
+CGRA-Flow is offered under the terms of the Open Source Initiative BSD 3-Clause License.
 More information about this license can be found here:

   - http://choosealicense.com/licenses/bsd-3-clause
   - http://opensource.org/licenses/BSD-3-Clause